Does De Novo charge for their services?

 What philosophy does De Novo utilize?

 The De Novo philosophy of treatment is based on the belief that sobriety, which is defined as freedom from mood-altering substances, is the goal of treatment.
 We promote this belief through a 12 step approach to recovery, combined with modules to address life-skills and spiritual growth.
-Most clients are encouraged to continue participating in local 12 step programs when they leave as well as additional one on one counseling.
+Most clients are encouraged to continue participating in local 12 step programs when they leave as well as additional one on one counselling.

 Do I need a referral to come to De Novo Treatment Centre?